larpon/shy/README.md

 # Known downsides

-The following points may turn you away from using `shy` at this point in time, use `shy` at your own risk and expense.
+The following points may turn you away from using `shy` at this point in time so use `shy` at your own risk and expense.

 * Multi-window rendering support has relatively low priority and may never be supported.
 * The `shy.ui` module's design goals can not currently be met 100% due to very-hard-to-reproduce bugs in the V compiler - mileage may vary until these bugs are squashed.
 * Exporting of finished games, for real world distribution, can currently be complex.
-  It has high priority to get the exporters working as painless as possible but it takes time and developers have a real life to attend to also.
+  It has high priority to get the exporters working as painless as possible but it takes time.
-* Currently it's not very likely that you will ever be able to develop AAA game titles with `shy`.
-Shy is not aiming to be Godot, Unity or Unreal etc.
-* No editor, at the moment.
+* No visual editor(s), at the moment.
 Hopefully it'll come quick when the `ui` module matures.
 * Export currently requires to be done from the target platform(s).

 # Install

 ## Dependencies

-`shy`, currently, depend on `sdl` and `vab` official V modules.
+`shy` currently depend on `sdl` and `vab` official V modules.

 ```bash
 v install sdl
 ```
 The `sdl` dependency is needed for the default backend.
-It will likely be moved to be part of another backend or opt-in once `shy` matures but for now you'll need SDL2 at build and runtime.
+It will likely be moved to be part of another backend or opt-in once `shy` matures but for now you'll need the SDL2 library at build and runtime.

 ```bash
 v install vab